Rory Fleck Byrne

-Rory Fleck Byrne (born 1988) is an Irish actor and composer, known for Vampire Academy, Harlots, The Foreigner and This Is Going to Hurt.
+Rory Fleck Byrne (born 1988) is an Irish actor and composer, known for Vampire Academy (2014), Harlots, The Foreigner (both 2017) and This Is Going to Hurt (2022).

 Early life

-Rory Fleck Byrne was born in England but moved to Ireland when he was nine years old.
-There he lived in Kilkenny until he moved to London in 2007 to train at the Royal Academy of Dramatic Art, graduating in 2010.
-He lives in London.
+Rory Fleck Byrne was born in England.
+He moved to Ireland when he was nine years old and lived in Kilkenny until he moved to London in 2007 to train at the Royal Academy of Dramatic Art, graduating in 2010.

 Career

 Fleck Byrne's first acting job was in Liverpool in the play Antony and Cleopatra opposite Kim Cattrall.
-In 2014 Byrne could be seen as Harry Abrams, an assistant of the psychological researcher Joseph Coupland, in the horror movie The Quiet Ones.
-In 2016 he played Ruby in the movie Tiger Raid.
-In 2017 he starred as Daniel Marney in eight episodes of Harlots, a drama series about Georgian-era brothels, and the women working there.
+In 2014, Fleck Byrne could be seen as Harry Abrams, an assistant of the psychological researcher Joseph Coupland, in the horror film The Quiet Ones.
+In 2016, he played Ruby in the film Tiger Raid.
+In 2017, he starred as Daniel Marney in eight episodes of Harlots, a drama series about Georgian-era brothels, and the women working there.
 Fleck Byrne's character Daniel falls in love with the madam of a low-class brothel.
-Later in 2017 he starred opposite Jackie Chan and Pierce Brosnan in The Foreigner.
+Later in 2017, he starred opposite Jackie Chan and Pierce Brosnan in The Foreigner.
 Fleck Byrne played Brosnan's nephew Sean Morrison, a former British royal navy officer.
 He later stated that up to then this was one of the best and most challenging experiences he had ever had.
 He had to train with a stunt team to fight martial arts and get into the mind of a hit-man.
 As he enjoyed martial arts so much he continued to train it after the film was finished with a personal trainer in London.
 Fleck Byrne also worked as an actor, writer and producer in the short films Inbox and Bodies.
 Bodies was set in his hometown Kilkenny.
 It is about the relationship of two funeral directors who struggle to stay connected to life.
 Inbox was released with help of the crowdfunding website Kickstarter.
+In 2021, Fleck Byrne directed, wrote, and starred in the short film Dash.
+In September 2023, Byrne appeared in the Channel 5 drama series The Inheritance, appearing alongside Samantha Bond, Jemima Rooper, Gaynor Faye, Rob James-Collier, Larry Lamb and Adil Ray.

-Next to appearing in movies and in TV series, Fleck Byrne also can be seen on stage, in plays including King Charles III (2014–2015), Anna Karenina (2016) and The Phlebotomist (2018).
+Next to appearing in films and television series, Fleck Byrne has also acted on stage, in plays including King Charles III (2014–2015), Anna Karenina (2016) and The Phlebotomist (2018).

+In 2023, Fleck Byrne wrote and directed the short film In Heat, starring Ben Whishaw and funded by BFI and Film4's Future Takes programme.
+The film premiered at the 2024 BFI London Film Festival.